 Child Care Expenses

 If you attend an educational program at a secondary school or post-secondary educational institution, you may be eligible to claim a credit for child care expenses.
-These include fees paid to day care centers, nursery schools and many others.
+These include fees paid to day care centres, nursery schools and many others.
 Full-time and part-time students can claim these amounts.